Back to Guides

 Who enforces NIS2 in Cyprus?

-The Digital Security Authority (DSA) serves as the primary supervisory authority, coordinating with sector regulators where relevant.
+The Digital Security Authority (DSA) serves as the primary supervisory authority.
+The Commissioner of Communications is also designated as a supervisory authority, coordinating with sector regulators where relevant.

 Can directors be personally liable under NIS2 in Cyprus?